, ,

 Mathematical Challenges in AI (SMRI course: Semester Two, 2023)

-The Mathematical challenges in AI seminar series is the successor of Machine Learning for the Working Mathematician.
+The Mathematical challenges in AI seminar series was the successor of Machine Learning for the Working Mathematician.

-The main focus of the seminars this year will be to explore the mathematical problems that arise in modern machine learning.
-For example, we aim to cover:
+The main focus of these seminars was to explore the mathematical problems that arise in modern machine learning.
+For example:

 1. Mathematical problems (e.g. in linear algebra and probability theory) whose resolution would assist the design, implementation and understanding of current AI models.